 The Vietnam Veterans Memorial Fund is a nonprofit organization that is supported by private donors, like you.
 Your donations make it possible for us to maintain this program so critical to our efforts to promote healing and education, to hold the ceremony annually and to continue honoring many more veterans’ service and sacrifice.
 Please consider making a donation and support the In Memory program.

-Ceremony length depends on how many veterans are being honored each year.
-In 2019 we honored 534 veterans and the ceremony lasted about three hours.
-The ceremony begins promptly at 10:00am on Saturday morning.
-Plan to arrive no later than 9:45am to check in.
+The In Memory Induction Ceremony length depends on how many veterans are being honored each year.
+In 2022 we honored 513 veterans and the ceremony lasted about three hours.

 Yes, seating is provided for the ceremony.
-We will ask for you to RSVP to ensure we arrange for the proper number of chairs, but there is no reserved seating.
+We will ask for you to RSVP to ensure we arrange for the proper number of chairs.

 The buses drop off about 500 feet from the ceremony.

 How far away are the bathrooms?

 The closest bathrooms are about 300 feet from the ceremony location.

 Will there be wheelchairs available?

 Although we do not provide wheelchairs, the ceremony area is typically wheelchair accessible.
 The ceremony is held on the grassy area and can be somewhat difficult to maneuver – especially if the ground is wet.

 There is no specific dress code.
 Past participant attire has ranged from casual dress to church dress.
 We recommend that you dress for the weather.
 The ceremony will be held rain or shine.
 Should it rain, the area can become muddy.
 We recommend that you wear comfortable shoes that are not easily damaged.